 Presently, RuPay has collaborated with almost 600 international, regional and local banks across the country.
 Its ten core promoter banks are State Bank of India, Punjab National Bank, Canara Bank, Bank of Baroda, Union Bank of India, Bank of India, ICICI Bank, HDFC Bank, Citibank N. A. and HSBC.
 It expanded its shareholding in 2016 to 56 banks to bring more banks across sectors under its umbrella.

-Online transactions are increasing day by day in India as we are moving towards cash less economy and the usage of rupay cards are also increasing.
-Here is some data on rupay online transactions.
+Online transactions are increasing day by day in India as we are moving towards a cashless economy and the usage of Rupay cards is also increasing.
+Here is some data on Rupay online transactions.

 As we are moving towards becoming one of the major economies of the world, it was very important that we own our own payment solutions like Visa and MasterCard and hence govt started working on Rupay!.

-Two more benefits of rupay card network are that.
+Two more benefits of the Rupay card network are that.

-The image below show you how a Rs 2,000 transaction charges will be lower in rupay cards compared to a visa or MasterCard.
+The image below shows you how a Rs 2,000 transaction charges will be lower in Rupay cards compared to a visa or MasterCard.

-When you swipe your debit card or make an online payment, your request first goes to the debit card networking and then from there it goes to you bank.
-After that bank confirms your account balance and then completes the further procedure or transferring payment money to merchants account.
+When you swipe your debit card or make an online payment, your request first goes to the debit card networking and then from there it goes to your bank.
+After that bank confirms your account balance and then completes the further procedure or transferring payment money to the merchant’s account.

 See the image given below to know the procedure of your card.

-Now let’s talk about some differences between rupay and visa/MasterCard companies.
-This will give you a fair idea on how they are different from each other on various points.
+Now let’s talk about some differences between Rupay and visa/MasterCard companies.
+This will give you a fair idea of how they are different from each other on various points.

 |Rupay is 100% Indian system||Visa/MasterCard are international systems|